streamnative/pulsar-hub/data-processing/pulsar-flink/1.15.1.1/pulsar-flink-new.md

 ## Relationship between the `apache/flink` repository and `streamnative/flink` repository

-StreamNative forks the [apache/flink](https://github.com/apache/flink) repository and maintains the project in [streamnative/flink](https://github.com/streamnative/flink).
-Compared with the official Flink repository, the StreamNative forked repository maintains a different Pulsar DataStream Connector and Pulsar SQL Connector.
+StreamNative forks the [apache/flink](https://github.com/apache/flink) repository and maintains the project in the [streamnative/flink](https://github.com/streamnative/flink) repository.
+Compared with the official Flink repository, the StreamNative forked repository maintains a different Pulsar DataStream connector and Pulsar SQL connector.

 Currently, the `apache/flink` repository only contains the Pulsar DataStream connector while the `streamnative/flink` repository contains both the Pulsar DataStream connector and the Pulsar SQL connector.